-In a media roundtable at this week's Grainger Show, CEO Jim Ryan addressed multiple topics including Grainger's position in the eCommerce space, it's evolving agenda surrounding safety, and the skills gap.
+In a media roundtable at the Grainger Show, CEO Jim Ryan addressed multiple topics including Grainger's position in the eCommerce space, it's evolving agenda surrounding safety, and the skills gap.
 Among the key highlights:

 - It appears that safety, especially from a services standpoint, will be a key area of focus for Grainger.
 According to Ryan, the company has not always had the reputation of a key safety solutions provider, despite it's emphasis in this area.
 This focus is supported by Sunday's announcement that Grainger will be embarking on a partnership with the National Safety Council, kicking off in the Fall of 2014.
 While Grainger has been hesitant to reveal too much detail at this point, it appears this project will center around resources for safety services like online questionnaires that help facilities easily understand their safety or compliance gaps and assess any service or product needs.

 - When in comes to eCommerce, the opportunities are almost endless, says Grainger.
 Ryan cited Grainger's designation by Internet Retailer where the company was listed as the 15th largest internet seller — in a group that includes both B2B and B2C.
 It's been several months since the launch of Grainger's mobile app and "so far so good," says Ryan.
 In Grainger's experience, the website redesign and mobile app has been a hit with procurement managers since it tends to reduce maverick spend and take cycle time out of the process.
 The company currently receives approximately ten percent of its site traffic from mobile devices, and has seen an interesting uptick in the number of mobile app orders that are picked up at Grainger branch locations rather than shipped.